markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/microsoft-recommended-driver-block-rules.md

 - Malicious behaviors (malware) or certificates used to sign malware
 - Behaviors that aren't malicious but circumvent the Windows Security Model and can be exploited by attackers to elevate privileges in the Windows kernel

 Drivers can be submitted to Microsoft for security analysis at the [Microsoft Security Intelligence Driver Submission page](https://www.microsoft.com/en-us/wdsi/driversubmission).
 For more information about driver submission, see [Improve kernel security with the new Microsoft Vulnerable and Malicious Driver Reporting Center](https://www.microsoft.com/security/blog/2021/12/08/improve-kernel-security-with-the-new-microsoft-vulnerable-and-malicious-driver-reporting-center/).
-To report an issue or request a change to the blocklist, including updating a block rule once a driver has been fixed, visit the [Microsoft Security Intelligence portal](https://www.microsoft.com/wdsi) or submit feedback on this article.
+To report an issue or request a change to the blocklist, including updating a block rule once a driver has been fixed, visit the [Microsoft Security Intelligence portal](https://www.microsoft.com/wdsi).

 > [!NOTE]
 > Blocking drivers can cause devices or software to malfunction, and in rare cases, lead to blue screen.
 The vulnerable driver blocklist is not guaranteed to block every driver found to have vulnerabilities.
 Microsoft attempts to balance the security risks from vulnerable drivers with the potential impact on compatibility and reliability to produce the blocklist.
 As always, Microsoft recommends using an explicit allow list approach to security wherever possible.